For Participants

 Questionnaires

 All participants completed the recruitment questionnaire when they joined the study on health factors and personal experience with cancer.
-Since then, there have been four follow up questionnaires to look at how these risk factors have changed over time.
-The fifth questionnaire is currently underway.
+Since then, there have been five follow up questionnaires to look at how these risk factors have changed over time.

 Blood Samples